2024 Apalachee High School shooting

 Mass shooting in Georgia, U.S.

 On September 4, 2024, a school shooting occurred at Apalachee High School near Winder, Georgia, United States.
-The suspect, 14-year-old Colt Gray, allegedly shot eleven people.
+The perpetrator, 14-year-old Colt Gray, fatally shot four people.
 Two students and two teachers were killed, while seven others were injured by gunfire.
+It is the deadliest school shooting in Georgia’s history.

-Gray was taken into police custody and charged with four counts of felony murder.
-His father, Colin Gray, was also charged with second-degree murder and involuntary manslaughter in relation to the shooting, having bought his son the gun allegedly used in the attack.
+Colt was motivated by a desire for notoriety and his obsession with Nikolas Cruz, the perpetrator of the Parkland high school shooting.
+He was a member of the True Crime Community and was subject to a previous police investigation in May 2023.
+Colt's father, Colin Gray, bought a rifle for his son despite his knowledge of the previous police investigation regarding alleged school shooting threats made by him, as well as his own history of mental health crises.

-The shooting is the deadliest school shooting in the history of Georgia.
+Colt Gray was taken into police custody and charged with four counts of felony murder.
+On March 3, 2026, Colin was convicted of second-degree murder and involuntary manslaughter in relation to the shooting and was sentenced to 15 years in prison.
+On July 24, 2026, Colt pleaded guilty to all of the charges and was sentenced to life in prison without parole.